nekiwanuka/GMI-TERRALINK-LMS/README.md

 - **Reports** - Generate and export comprehensive reports to CSV
 - **Audit Trails** - Complete audit logging for compliance

+> Need a release-level snapshot?
+See the [Completion Report Highlights](PROJECT_SUMMARY.md#completion-report-highlights) for validated metrics and delivery status.

 ## 🎯 Features

 ### User Roles